To follow, you will find details of MIC’s academic model for the forthcoming academic year.

 * The following exams will take place: Language oral exams (BA; B Ed & B EdPsych Gaeilge; Arts Language Electives in B Ed) and Mathematics exams (BA in Education; BA; Arts Mathematics Electives in B Ed) will take place in Week 12.

-Orientation will take place primarily online for new entrants during the week of 21 September 2020 with a small on-campus dimension.
+MIC Limerick: Orientation will take place online for new entrants during the week of 21 September 2020.

 Our overall aim of Orientation 2020 is to ensure that while the means of orienting students will be somewhat different, the result will be the same.
 We will endeavour to provide all our students with the opportunity to establish meaningful connections with the College and its processes.